-With less money to allocate for non-essentials, Americans will forgo fine dining experiences and opt for simpler, low-cost options.
+But with less money to allocate to non-essentials, most will forgo fine dining experiences and opt for simpler, low-cost options.

-This change in spending habits, while crushing for some, results in a positive outcome for several facets of this industry.
+This change in spending habits, while crushing for some, results in a positive outcome for several areas of this industry.

 Here are a few culinary exceptions of recession-proof businesses that thrive during a recession.

 People love their morning cup of joe.